deadroxy/valetbike/README.md

 * Home page
 * Map page with a list of stations and hoverable pins- click currently redirects nowhere, but will later direct to station page
 * Rides page that provides a list of rides in the area
-* Pricing page with information about the business model
+* FAQs page with information about the business model, pricing, etc
 * User signup- checks for input validity, uniqueness of username and email
 * Login/logout using user details
 * Rental page where a user can rent bikes- checks for number of bikes to ensure a user can rent those bikes